-- Long Term Performance-based Compensation
+- Long Term Performance based Compensation

-- Annual Performance-based Compensation
+- Annual Performance based Compensation

 - Fixed Compensation

-For the other NEOs (excluding Mr. Staggs) 80% of average target compensation is considered performancebased; for Mr. Staggs, 87% of his fiscal 2016 target compensation was performance based.
+For the other NEOs, 82% of average target compensation is considered performance-based.

 Employment Agreements

 We enter into employment agreements with our senior executives when the Compensation Committee determines that it is appropriate to attract or retain an executive or where an employment agreement is consistent with our practices with respect to other similarly situated executives.